& Snow Play Areas.There are two managed areas at Mt Buffalo National

 Bright Hospital 5755 0100

-Licenced tour operators will be offering cross
+Licenced tour operators will be offering cross country

-local visitor centres or at Dingo Dell, or search on-line.
+visitor centres or at Dingo Dell, or search on-line.

 is no fuel available at Mt Buffalo.
 Porepunkah is the nearest fuel station to